mestocks/gwas-workshop/README.md

 ```{r }
 fo.QT1k <- qtscore(fo ~ 1, data = ruff.data, trait = "binomial", times = 1000)
 ```
-Using the `summary()` command, you can see that the *p*-values in the `P1df` column have been adjusted to account for multiple testing.
+Using the `summary()` command, you can see that the *p*-values in the `P1df` column have been adjusted to account for multiple testing and indicate the proportion of permutations yielding a more significant *p*-value than that observed in the real data.

 ##References